Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-Adding outlets in your home isn't particularly difficult - it just takes a little effort and basic knowledge of how to add that outlet.
+Adding outlets in your home isn't particularly difficult.
+It just takes a little effort and basic knowledge.
 The electrical end of the task is very simple; it is running the wire that is the difficult part of the job.
-Your effort here can pay off handsomely as the cost for a new outlet can drop from hundreds of dollars to around fifty plus your work and time.
+Your effort here can pay off handsomely, as the cost for a new outlet can drop from hundreds of dollars to around fifty plus your work and time.

-There are several things to be considered with the outlet addition, beginning with a source of power for it.
+The first thing to consider for an outlet addition is a source of power.
 It is always possible to add a new breaker to the breaker panel and install a whole new dedicated circuit, but this is not something most homeowners should be looking at; it requires the services of a professional electrician.
-Much simpler is to get the power from an outlet on an existing circuit.
+It's much simpler to get the power from an outlet on an existing circuit.

 A nearby outlet must be located to run the wire from, but not all outlets are created equal in this regard.

 - Highest on the list of possibilities will be an outlet on the opposite side of the same wall, especially if the new outlet can be located in the same stud bay.
 You won't want to place the new outlet exactly behind the existing one, but a few inches away in the same stud space will make the job enormously easier; you won't have to enter the attic or crawl space at all and will need only three or four feet of wire.
 The outlet installed in this closet turned tool storage was of this variety and took less than ½ hour to accomplish while adding a light fixture above the outlet at the same time.

 - Next on the list is an existing outlet in the same wall, or nearby in a different interior wall.
 The distance won't affect the work much at all, and only increases the cost a little bit, but keeping it in an interior wall means that you won't have to get wire through the insulation on an outside wall.
 While that is possible it is often quite difficult, and reaching an outside wall in either the attic or basement is difficult at best.